openrndr/openrndr-guide/docs/Tutorial_ShadeStyles.md

     // -- draw rectangle with the shade style applied to it drawer.rectangle(10.0, 10.0, 100.0, 100.0);
 }
 ```

+### ColorBuffer parameters

+Can be used to map images.

+### BufferTexture parameters

+Can be used to map custom values.

 ### Supported parameter types: